Search and Rescue FAQ

 Are there areas you can't fly?

 All flights adhere strictly to CASA regulations.
 We are not permitted to fly over populous areas (this includes any building which may have people inside it).
-CASA own all Australian airspace, property owners do not - as long as we do not fly over their house a homeowner has no right to stop us flying (in fact there are very high penalties for anyone interfering with an inflight drone operating within the CASA regulations).
+CASA own all Australian airspace, property owners do not - as long as we do not fly directly over their house, a homeowner has no right to stop us flying.
+In fact there are very high penalties (includng jail time) for anyone interfering with an inflight drone operating within the CASA regulations.
+There are also certain regulations involving recreation areas and reserves but we fully comply with all requirements to keep any search fully within any local/state remit an always advise outr clients of any operational restrictions.

 That said, we always encourage lost animal owners to advise people in the area they have employed a drone SAR service.
 As operators we also do what we can to notify any relevant property owner of a search out of good will - this is not always possible however.